Fulfilling the energy demands of an ever-growing world population and supporting its economic and social development is a complex equation:

 Utilising our expertise in oil and gas

-According to the IEA, hydrocarbons will continue to play a core role in meeting world energy needs and will represent nearly 50% of power in 2035.
-Thanks to projects we are developing around the world, our expertise, and our capacity for innovation, Total will contribute to the supply of oil and gas that the world requires.
+According to the IEA, hydrocarbons will continue to play a major role in meeting world energy needs and will represent more than 40% of primary energy in 2035 in the IEA’s 2°C scenario.
+Thanks to projects we are developing around the world, our expertise and our capacity for innovation, Total will continue to contribute to the supply of oil and gas that the world requires.
 However, we are aiming for a steady decrease in the carbon levels of our energy mix in favour of hydrocarbons that emit less CO2.

 Some oil and gas reserves are located in deep seabeds.
 To extract them, our exploration and production teams use expertise acquired over the course of 30 years, building innovative infrastructure that has made Total one of the world's leading deep offshore operators.
 Approximately 40% of our operated production of hydrocarbons comes from deep offshore.